MalteT/counter-avr/README.md

 # counter

 This is a small program I wrote while learning some of the basics of programming an AVR-based chip using Rust.
+The seven segment LED shows a number betreen 0 and 9.
+Upon pressing the button an interrupt is fired that increments the shown number.
+The counter is wrapping at 9, so that it continues at 0.
+I made an effort to make it overcomplicated by storing the displayed digit in the non-volatile, internal EEPROM of the ATmega328P.
+Resetting the mcu thus does not reset the counter itself!

-If you're interested in learning the basics, check out the [AWESOME list](https://github.com/avr-rust/awesome-avr-rust) about where to start.
+If you're interested in learning the basics of AVR and Rust, check out the [AWESOME list](https://github.com/avr-rust/awesome-avr-rust) about where to start.

 ## Hardware